 Why is a Project Manager role redundant in Scrum?

 Scrum is often classified as Agile’s ‘project management’ framework and yet the traditional Project Manager role looks redundant in Scrum.
-The Scrum method defines only 3 roles: Scrum Master, Development Team and Product Owner.
+The Scrum method defines only 3 roles: Scrum Master, Developers and Product Owner.
 Many of the responsibilities of the traditional Project Manager are covered by these other roles:

 - Process focus (Scrum Master)